HyReaL: Clustering Attributed Graph via Hyper-Complex Space Representation Learning: Proposed Method

-where $\otimes$ indicates the Hamilton product.
 The above $\mathcal{F}_\triangleright(\cdot)$ and $\otimes$ processes can convert an arbitrary-dimensional attribute set into the quaternion field, and associate different parts of the feature quaternion through their shared weights in the weight quaternion $\mathbf{W}^{Q}$.
-By tuning the weights in $\mathbf{W}^{Q}$, features in $\mathbf{F}$ can be efficiently transformed with capturing their couplings.
+By tuning the weights in $\mathbf{W}^{Q}$, features in $\mathbf{F}$ can be efficiently transformed with a higher DoF to capture feature couplings.

-\begin{remark} \textbf{Degree of Freedom (DoF).} According to Eq.~(\ref{quaternion-parameter}), learnable parameters of $\mathbf{W}^{Q}$, i.e., $\{\mathbf{W}^{Q}_r,\mathbf{W}^{Q}_x,\mathbf{W}^{Q}_y,\mathbf{W}^{Q}_z\}$, yield 16 pairs of feature transformation to determine arbitrary rotation of $\mathbf{F}$ in hyper-complex space $\mathbb{H}$, while in real-value space $\mathbb{R}$, realizing the same transformation requires four times of parameters.
-Therefore, the DoF of quaternion feature transformation is four times higher than the transformation in real-value space (detailed proof is provided in Appendix~\ref{appendix:DoF}). \end{remark}
+\begin{remark} \textbf{Quaternion transformation facilitates a Higher Degree of Freedom (DoF).} According to Eq.~(\ref{quaternion-parameter}), learnable parameters of $\mathbf{W}^{Q}$, i.e., $\{\mathbf{W}^{Q}_r,\mathbf{W}^{Q}_x,\mathbf{W}^{Q}_y,\mathbf{W}^{Q}_z\}$, yield 16 pairs of feature transformation to determine arbitrary rotation of $\mathbf{F}$ in hyper-complex space $\mathbb{H}$, while in real-value space $\mathbb{R}$, realizing the same transformation requires four times of parameters.
+Therefore, the DoF of quaternion feature transformation is four times the transformation in real-value space (detailed proof is provided in Appendix D). \end{remark}

-The low parameter scale and high DoF of quaternion transformation allow a representation model to tolerate a wider structure with four-view projection MLPs to preserve more original attribute information.
-As a result, attributes can be amplified to offset the dominant effects caused by the subsequent graph convolution processes, and more discriminative similarity information of nodes can be embedded to boosting clustering performance.
+\begin{remark} \textbf{Benefits of high DoF in coping with OD and OS effects.} A higher DoF can improve the learning efficiency of the model, i.e., smaller parameter scale can leverage stronger learning capability, which offers two key benefits: 1) the model can tolerate a wider structure for FVP to amplify the input attributes and thus offset the OD effect, and 2) ensuring learning capability with a wider structure can avoid OS effect caused by staking too many encoding layers. \end{remark}

 \paragraph{QGE: Quaternion Graph Encoders} To further make a fusion of the feature quaternion $\mathbf{F}$ with the graph topology $\tilde{\mathbf{A}}$, $\mathbf{F}$ is feed forward to a quaternion graph convolutional module composed of stacked encoders, where the operation of the $l$-th encoder can be written as